ethanteague/wp-news/wp-content/plugins/contact-forms-builder/readme.txt

 = Contact form pro version is one time pay or not =

-Yes dear users, you need to pay only one time for our pro version.
+Yes dear users, you need to pay only one time for our Contact form pro version.

 = I purchased the contact form pro, but didn't download the pro file =